Chitti Babu (musician): Film and music

 – He was music director for Singeetham Srinivasa Rao's award-winning film Dikkatra Parvathi (1974) – based a story by Rajaji and lyrics by the legendary Kannadasan.
 A song sung by Vani Jairam – "Aagaayam Mazhai Pozhindaal" was a popular number in its time.

 – In 1979, he had also composed music for a Kannada movie called "Sri Raghavendra Mahime" that was also dubbed into Telugu.

 However, the burning ambition inside him to continue to establish himself as an independent, freelancing solo concert artiste made him declare at a very young age – "Veena is my Mission in Life" and caused him to pursue a lifelong career as a performing artiste, a goal from which he never wavered for the rest of his life.

 His Playing Style or "Bani"

-While continuing with the principles of his Guru's pioneering school – the Emani "Bani" (tradition/style), Chitti Babu, created and evolved a distinctive style and identity, entirely his own.
-The exquisite tonal quality and versatility that have been his magical hallmarks of his style of playing the Veena, saw him produce sounds as varied as the majestic Vedic Hymns or as delicate as the Cuckoo's voice or even play many western-music based compositions of his own.
-He was known to reproduce the songs and compositions in an almost vocal like tonal quality on his Veena, and was also known to evoke deeply emotional and appreciative responses from his audiences.
+While continuing with the principles of his Guru's pioneering school, the Emani "Bani" (tradition/style), Chitti Babu, created and evolved a distinctive style and identity.
+The tonal quality and versatility that have been his style of playing the Veena, saw him produce both varied and delicate sounds, even playing many western-music based compositions of his own.

-His music could impress the connoisseurs and invoke the interest and curiosity of the youngsters as well, that always ensured that his concerts were a big draw in terms of audience.
+His music attracted wide range of listeners, which invoked the interest of both the youngsters and experienced critics, that ensured that his concerts had high attendance of audience.